Flat grazes of convex bodies and local characterization of quadrics: Flat graces of convex sets

 Let $M\subset \R^n$ by a symmetric convex body and let $x\notin M$.
 We say that $M$ looks supersymmetric from $x$ if the grace $\Sigma(M,x)$ is planar and centrally symmetric whose center lies between the origin and $x$.
 An ellipsoid is supersymmetric from any exterior point from which it is viewed.

 Note that if $M$ looks supersymmetric from $x$, then according with Bianchi and Gruber \cite{BG}, $M$ looks symmetric from $x$, because the line through $x$ and the origin is a pole of the cone of $M$, $C_x(M)$.
 Bianchi and Gruber \cite{BG} conjectured that a convex body $M$ that looks symmetric from a surface surrounding $M$ should be an ellipsoid.
-Indeed, Gruber and Odor \cite{GO} proved that this is the case if $M$ is of class $\mathcal C^4$ and looks symmetric from every point sufficiently close to $M$.
-On the other hand, we observe that our notion of supersymmetry is related, by duality, with the False Pole Theorem (we recommend the interested reader to go to \cite{larmanmorales} )
+Indeed, Gruber and Odor \cite{GO} proved that this is the case if $M$ is of class $\mathcal C^4$ and looks symmetric from every point sufficiently close to $M$: